 Tailoring technologies for continued recovery from chronic stroke

 Stroke is the third leading cause of disability worldwide.
 It is caused by a sudden interruption in the blood flow to the brain, typically a blockage or rupture of an artery in the brain.
 Currently in Europe there are around two million new strokes every year and this is expected to increase significantly in the next 20 years as a result of aging societies.
-One of the most common consequences is impaired upper extremity function, which can make it difficult or impossible to complete daily tasks, is the strongest predictor of getting back to normal life and has a negative impact on quality of life.
+One of the most common consequences is impaired arm function.
+This can make it difficult or impossible to complete daily tasks and has a negative impact on quality of life.
+Improved arm function is the strongest predictor of getting back to a normal life.

 Technology-based interventions and neurotechnologies to restore arm movement include robotics, neuromuscular electrical stimulation (stimulation of the nerves that control muscles), brain stimulation, and brain-computer interfaces (BCIs), based on for example, electroencephalography (EEG) caps to read brain signals and trigger movement assistance.